corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 {{< /note >}}

-There is an example configuration attached to the source for both the CA Plugin and the third party Signer.
+There is an example configuration attached to the source for both the CA plug-in and the third-party Signer.

 #### Non CA Example Signing Plugin

-The non CA plugin class name to configure is always `com.r3.enm.signingserviceplugins.example.nonca.ExampleNonCaSigningPlugin`.
+The non-CA plug-in's class name to configure is always `com.r3.enm.signingserviceplugins.example.nonca.ExampleNonCaSigningPlugin`.

 The plug-in has an in-memory storage that contains two maps - one for the Network Parameters requests and another one for the Network Map requests.
 In a real-world scenario, this would be a database where the status of